Pavi114/Branch-Predictors/README.md

 - When behavior of one branch is dependent on the behavior of other branches, they are said to be correlated.
 - Gshare uses a **m-bit** history register to record the taken/not-taken history of the last m branches.
 - Table is initially as strongly not taken(00).
-- **Prediction**: Gshare uses **xor** of the lowest m of the of the PC the history register as the index.
+- **Prediction**: Gshare uses **xor** of the lowest m bits of the of the PC and the history register as the index.
 Rest of the prediction happens similar to 2-bit predictor.
 - **Updation of table**: Updation of bits in the branch history table happens similar to the 2-bit predictor scheme.
 The branch history register is updated by shifting in the most recent conditional branch outcome into the low-order bits.

 ### **Correlation Predictor**